calebolson123/BabySleepCoach/README.md

 ---
 ## [As seen on YouTube](https://www.youtube.com/channel/UCzxiOKO3vX1ER_U3Z_eY_yw)

-This repo contains code to run the The Baby Sleep Coach service + web application which provides sleep analysis of your baby, using only a video feed.
+This repo contains code to run the The Baby Sleep Coach.
+The Baby Sleep Coach provides sleep analysis of your baby, using only a video feed.
+You can access the sleep analysis via a locally hosted web app, which runs on launch.

 ## Pre-requisites